 - 101.6 mm peak-to-peak (4 inch) displacement and a high frequency range for a vibrator of this size (up to 3 kHz) to accommodate the most severe shock and sine mode testing

-- Unprecedented resistance to overturning moments to accommodate payloads of up to 800 kg, even when highly reactive, that is, when significant transverse forces may be generated, but these are well supported by the shaker coil and, of course, the horizontal table, which has proven its strength in many applications.
+- Unprecedented resistance to overturning moments to accommodate payloads of up to 800 kg, even when highly reactive; that is, when significant transverse forces may be generated, but these are well supported by the shaker coil and the horizontal table, which has proven its strength in many applications

 Novares is a global plastic solutions provider that designs and manufactures complex components and systems serving the automotive industry of the future.